-The 2019 Festival of Combustion features live music throughout the day and all evening from both local and nationally touring artists, presented by Rivers of Steel and 91.3 WYEP!
-The evening festivities also include flame performances, an evening iron pour, a host of arts activities, and a one-of-a-kind fireworks display over the Carrie Blast Furnaces National Historic Landmark beginning at dusk.
+The 2022 Festival of Combustion features live music throughout the day and evening from local and regional artists along with tethered hot air balloon rides with views over the beautiful Monongahela Valley! (weather permitting) The evening festivities also include flame performances, an evening iron pour, a host of arts activities, and a one-of-a-kind fireworks display over the Carrie Blast Furnaces National Historic Landmark beginning at dusk.

 Performance Iron Pour

 Sparks will fly after dark at the Festival of Combustion!
 Iron performers will create colorful flames and exciting visual effects by pouring molten iron into solid ice and other reaction molds.
 Enjoy some of the region’s best music and watch the iron glow in the night like hot lava.

 Learn more about the events